 Please visit https://housing.lacity.gov/rental-property-owners for more information.
 Property owners who are not

-in the rental housing market can apply for an exemption from the fees by completing the enclosed annual
+in the rental housing market can apply for an exemption from the fees by updating the owner mailing address or requesting an exemption.

 You can create an account or fill out a Registration Exemption Application (located under the forms tab) on